Seamse/ci-project-one/README.md

 # Halloween in Barrenborough

 Halloween in Barrenborough is a website aimed at people from the fictional town of Barrenborough.
-Its primary goal is to set the stage for a good spooky night of trick or treating and fun for all.
+Its primary goal is to set the stage for an exciting night of trick or treating and fun for all.
-The spooky website, cute informative Halloween videos and 'scary' costume gallery are designed to enthuse children (and adults) for the holiday and encourage them to sign up.
+The spooky website, cute informative Halloween videos and inspirational costume gallery are designed to enthuse children (and adults) for the holiday and encourage them to sign up.

-Families with children can sign up for trick or treating through the sign up form, they can choose between two different routes.
+Families with children can sign up for trick or treating through a sign up form where they can choose between two different routes.
 Everyone living on one of the roads which are part of either route can sign up through a second sign up form to add their address to the map.

 The project was made using only HTML and CSS.